-Zoe Nickola, Grade 7, Homeschool, Tucson, AZ and Matthew Moore, Grade 8, Crane Middle School, Yuma, AZ competed against 3,474 other middle school students from across the country to earn their recognition as one of the top 300 Broadcom MASTERS.
+Zoe Nickola, Grade 7, Homeschool, Tucson, AZ and Matthew Moore, Grade 8, Crane Middle School, Yuma, AZ competed against 3,474 other middle school students from across the country to earn their recognition as two of the top 300 Broadcom MASTERS.

 September 14, 2020

 (Tucson, AZ) Society for Science & the Public and Broadcom Foundation have announced the Top 300 competitors in the 2020 Broadcom MASTERS, the nation’s premier STEM competition for middle school students.
 Two SARSEF Science and Engineering Fair finalists from Southern Arizona were selected – Zoe Nickola, Grade 7, Homeschool, Tucson, AZ and Matthew Moore, Grade 8, Crane Middle School, Yuma, AZ.

 To be nominated for the national competition, students must first compete in a Society-affiliated science fair.
 Both students participated in the SARSEF Science and Engineering Fair, and won a grand or special award in their category.

 Moore’s project focused on determining which purification method is more effective in reducing the number of E.coli colonies on sprinkler-irrigated romaine leaves, and Nickola’s project was on bike sail engineering.

 “First I researched people who had made bike sails before but there weren’t very many.
 Then I researched all the different types of sails and how to sail on boats,” Nickola explained.
 “I tested four different kinds of sails that were to scale for the bike.
 I used some fans to test different speeds and I tested different angles to find out which one was better.
 My conclusion that the traditional triangular sail was the best style.”